The benefits, drawbacks, and lessons that L&D teams can learn from the Netflix approach

 A large amount of learning material could also be overwhelming for employees, meaning they won’t be encouraged to take responsibility for their own learning.

-What lessons can you learn?
+What lessons can you learn from Netflix-style learning and development?

 Netflix is designed in a way that allows TV shows/films to grab your attention.
 L&D teams should therefore learn from this and try to create learning content that captivates employees’ attention straight away when they log into the LMS.